sdmx-twg/sdmx-rest/doc/data.md

 The default format is highlighted in **bold**.
 For media types of previous SDMX versions, please consult the documentation of the SDMX version you are interested in.

-SDMX-CSV offers the possibility to set the value for two parameters via the media-type.
-These parameters are `label` and `timeFormat`; both are optional.
-The default values for these parameters are marked with * in the above media-type (i.e. `id` and `original` respectively).
-For additional information about these parameters, please refer to the [SDMX-CSV specification](https://sdmx.org/?sdmx_news=sdmx-csv-format-specifications-just-released).
+SDMX-CSV offers the possibility to set the value for three parameters via the media-type.
+These parameters are `label`, `timeFormat`, and `keys`.
+All the parameters are optional.
+The default values for these parameters are `id`, `original`, and `none` respectively.
+For additional information about these parameters, please refer to the [SDMX-CSV specification](https://github.com/sdmx-twg/sdmx-csv).

 ## Use cases behind the various time-related queries